grafana/alloy/docs/sources/tutorials/get-started.md

 ### Linux

-Follow the instructions on the [../get-started/install/linux] Linux install page for the steps for several popular Linux distributions.
+Follow the instructions on the [Linux Install] page for the steps for several popular Linux distributions.

 {{< admonition type="tip" >}}
 Make sure to follow the optional install step to enable the UI, we will be referring to it in this tutorial.
 {{< /admonition >}}

-Once you have completed this, follow the instructions to [../get-started/run/linux](Run Grafana Alloy on Linux) using `systemctl`.
+Once you have completed this, follow the instructions to [Run on Linux] using `systemctl`.

 ### Mac

-Follow the instructions on the [../get-started/install/macos] MacOS install page for homebrew instructions.
-Once you have completed this, follow the instructions to [../get-started/run/macos](Run Grafana Alloy on MacOS) which will start
+Follow the instructions on the [MacOS Install] page for homebrew instructions.
+Once you have completed this, follow the instructions to [Run on MacOS] which will start
 {{< param "PRODUCT_NAME" >}} as a Homebrew service.

 ## Set up a local Grafana instance